 \begin{thm} Let $M$ be a non-geometric prime $3$-manifold.
-Then for each geometric piece $N$ obtained from the JSJ decomposition of $M$, there is a constant $C_N>0$ such that for any $g$ representing a loop in $N$, we have either $\scl_M(g)=0$ or $\scl_M(g)\ge C_N$. \end{thm} \begin{proof} Endow $\pi_1(M)$ with the structure of a graph of groups from the geometric decomposition, then $g$ conjugates into the vertex group $\pi_1(N)$.
+Then for each geometric piece $N$ in the JSJ decomposition of $M$, there is a constant $C_N>0$ such that for any $g$ representing a loop in $N$, we have either $\scl_M(g)=0$ or $\scl_M(g)\ge C_N$. \end{thm} \begin{proof} Endow $\pi_1(M)$ with the structure of a graph of groups from the geometric decomposition, then $g$ is conjugate into the vertex group $\pi_1(N)$.
 The boundary of $N$ consists of a nonempty collection of tori.
 Let $C_M$ be the bound for integral chains supported in the edge groups from Theorem \ref{thm: edge scl for non-geometric prime factors}.
-There are three cases: \begin{enumerate} \item the interior of $N$ is hyperbolic with finite volume.
-If $g$ conjugates into a peripheral subgroup of $\pi_1(N)$, then our control on edge groups shows that either $\scl_M(g)=0$ or $\scl_M(g)\ge C_M$.
-If $g$ does not conjugate into any peripheral subgroup of $\pi_1(N)$, then by Lemma \ref{lemma: simple estimate of scl in vertex groups} and Lemma \ref{lemma:vertex group hyp case}, there exists $C>0$ such that $\scl_M(g)\ge\scl_{(N,\partial N)}(g)\ge C$ for all such $g$.
+There are three cases: \begin{enumerate} \item The interior of $N$ is hyperbolic with finite volume.
+If $g$ is conjugate into a peripheral subgroup of $\pi_1(N)$, then our control on edge groups shows that either $\scl_M(g)=0$ or $\scl_M(g)\ge C_M$.
+If $g$ is not conjugate into any peripheral subgroup of $\pi_1(N)$, then by Lemmas \ref{lemma: simple estimate of scl in vertex groups} and \ref{lemma:vertex group hyp case}, there exists $C>0$ such that $\scl_M(g)\ge\scl_{(N,\partial N)}(g)\ge C$ for all such $g$.
 Thus the conclusion holds with $C_N\defeq\min(C,C_M)$ in this case.